 The Vineyard’s emphasis on the Kingdom of God has implications for the whole storyline of the Bible.
 Here’s a quick rundown of that storyline:

-- The Christian Life - When we repent and believe in Jesus, we are transferred from the kingdom of darkness to the Kingdom of Light.
+The Christian Life - When we repent and believe in Jesus, we are transferred from the kingdom of darkness to the Kingdom of Light.
 We are reborn as citizens of the Kingdom of Heaven.
 The Christian life is learning to live like Jesus by assimilating the values, priorities and mission of this new Kingdom in the middle of the world which is still captive to the kingdom of Satan.
-This is why the Christian life is both an abundant life and one of intense spiritual warfare.
+This is why the Christian life is one of both abundant life and intense spiritual warfare.

 This is a synopsis of JesusChurch’s Discover the Kingdom course.

 This is from the Vineyard Statement of Faith …